 - Mass General Waltham (52 Second Ave., Suite 1110, Waltham, MA 02451); call 781-487-6100

-Explore the Breast and Ovarian Cancer Genetics Clinic
+Explore the Breast and Ovarian Cancer Genetics Program

-The Breast and Ovarian Cancer Genetics Clinic was the first disease program established within the Center for Cancer Risk Assessment (CCRA).
-Under the direction of Leif W. Ellisen, MD, PhD, our staff includes specialists in both breast oncology and genetics.
-We also work closely with the gynecology/oncology group at Massachusetts General Hospital.
+The Breast and Ovarian Cancer Genetics Program helps to identify and provide comprehensive, coordinated medical care for families that have a hereditary breast and/or ovarian cancer syndrome.
+Under the direction of Leif W. Ellisen, MD, PhD, our program includes specialists in both breast oncology and genetics, and we also work closely with the gynecology/oncology group at Massachusetts General Hospital.

-Patients interested in an evaluation for hereditary breast or ovarian cancer meet first with a genetic counselor.
+Patients with pathogenic variants in hereditary breast and ovarian cancer genes are managed comprehensively with our team of physicians and genetic counselors.
+We also provide risk assessment for patients interested in an evaluation for hereditary breast or ovarian cancer.
 During the initial genetics consultation, family history is carefully reviewed.
 If your personal or family history suggests a possible genetic risk, we will discuss the option of genetic testing.

 Should You Consider Genetic Counseling?

-A visit to our clinic may be appropriate if you have a personal or family history of one or more of the following:
+Our program is appropriate for any individual that has a pathogenic variant in a breast and ovarian cancer predisposition gene.
+It may also be appropriate if you have a personal or family history of one or more of the following:

 - Breast cancer diagnosed before age 45